Japanese Knotweed Survey

 In any case, we recommend seeking a survey of the property for peace of mind and to be confident in your obligations.

 Can I get a mortgage if Knotweed is present?

 Bankers have previously been reluctant to give mortgages to properties with knotweed growths.

 The presence of Japanese knotweed will most likely affect the valuation of a property.
 If Japanese knotweed is present on or near to a property, mortgage lenders often require evidence of a suitable treatment programme as a condition of lending.
 A 10 Year Insurance Backed Guarantee must also be in place upon completion.
 Read our knotweed and mortgages advice for more information.

 Your property’s value is closely tied to its condition, as well as issues highlighted in your property survey.

-It is a legal requirement for surveyors to highlight the presence of Japanese Knotweed in their reports, meaning you will be required to treat it eventually.
-Treatment is much easier and faster when the Knotweed is first identified and it is smaller.
+It is a legal requirement for a knotweed surveyor to highlight the presence of Japanese knotweed in their reports, meaning you will be required to treat it eventually.
+Treatment is much easier and faster when the Japanese knotweed is first identified and it is smaller.